peterdee/js-nms/README.md

 If `combineClusters()` is omitted, there's no guarantee that local maximum points from different clusters will have a `radius` distance between them.

+It is still possible to have several points with overlapping radius, this is because selected points were located at the edge of the cluster and had the maximum intensity value.

 As a result, current implementation is probably not the quickiest one.

-A proper test with a corner detector is also required.

 ### License